SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

   the problem is partially constrained, it is recommended (but not required) to define increment bounds.
 In case these increment bounds are not defined, the variable bounds will be used as increment bounds.
+- The use of hybrid "VSL"-type acceleration variants will require the availability of the operator gradient (either given explicitly or requested by finite differences at definition), but normally speeds up the local search.
+It is therefore a good idea to reduce the number of generations (which can sometimes be reduced to as few as 5 or 10), while specifying a reasonable number of insects (of the order of 1 to 5, for example) to be the subject of this local search.
+However, the parameters of the hybrid search have to be finely tuned for each case, in the form of a compromise, in order to have both the global and local capacity of this optimization.
+Indeed, too fast local convergence or too limited global exploration can reduce the algorithm's ability to explore the solution space.

 These suggestions are to be used as experimental indications, not as requirements, because they are to be appreciated or adapted according to the